 - BABY CHANGING ROOM (SOUTHALL)

 That leaves us with the other half, namely the steaks, which, of course, is what STEAKout is all about.
-In this case, however, the steaks are no longer, assuming they were to begin with, the star of show.
-And this only begs the question as to why the culinary knowledge of this anonymous chef wasn’t also taken advantage of to revamp the very epitomisation and selling point of this restaurant.
+In this case, however, the steaks are no longer the star of show, which only begs the question as to why the culinary knowledge of this anonymous chef wasn’t taken advantage of in revamping the very thing that epitomises this restaurant?

-It would make sense that they do because, as things currently stand, these steaks are simply not good enough to justify the name Steakout now that these burgers have stolen the show.
-If they choose not to, however, then perhaps they might want to rename themselves Burgerout!
+It would make sense that they do because, as things currently stand, these steaks do not justify the brand name, particularly now that these burgers have stolen the show.
+If they choose not to, however, then why not rebrand themselves Burgerout?

 In fact, one of the main reasons that compelled us to embark on this culinary adventure was to help raise this very bar within the Muslim community by empowering them with knowledge of everything that’s out there across the halal culinary world.
 Our hope was, and still is, that such knowledge will, in turn, encourage and motivate restaurateurs to raise their game in order to retain their customers.

 So far, Steakout has done exactly that with their burgers.
-All that’s required now is to do the same with their steaks.
+All that’s required now for them to do the same with their steaks.

 There was also issues with the service, which we hope will be addressed.
 The first is that it took 15 explicably long minutes between the arrival of the Pina Colada and the Mochito!